antonhornquist/r/README.md

 ### Updating the R Lua module

-To be usable with functions in the R Lua module `R.engine` table module parameter metadata has to be included in the `R.specs` table. `R.specs` can be generated from RModule metadata using the `Engine_R.generateLuaSpecs` method.
+To be usable with functions in the R Lua module `R.engine` table module parameter metadata has to be included in the `R.specs` table. `R.specs` can be generated in SuperCollider from RModule metadata using the `Rrrr.generateLuaSpecs` method.

-Module documentation stubs may be generated using the `Engine_R.generateModulesDocSection` method.
+Module documentation stubs may be generated in SuperCollider using the `Engine_R.generateModulesDocSection` method.

 ### Gotchas